three-cubed/prettypay-demo/prettypay/README.md

 - Prettypay checks that the card expiry date is appropriate.
 - Prettypay checks for anomalies indicating that the transaction data has been tampered with on the payment form.

 Where a check is failed, Prettypay will automatically abort the transaction.
-The developer may, however, add their own criteria and invoke `Prettypay.abort()` where they wish.
+The developer may, however, add their own criteria and invoke `Prettypay.abort()` in their javascript functions as they wish.
 <br><br>

 ## Trademark